 But the book begins, even before the introduction, with a wonderful compilation of quotations about St. Paul, both favorable and unfavorable, and from a wide and surprising variety of people.
 I noted particularly those by Kierkegaard (13, “clever … even brilliantly clever … [and] he has divine authority”) and Hitler (14, Paul used Christ’s “Aryan” teaching “to mobilize the underworld and to organize an earlier Bolshevism”), but was especially struck by this quote, which I think echoes Muggeridge’s view, from W.R.
 Inge: “To the historian there must always be something astounding in the magnitude of the task Paul set himself, and in his enormous success.
 The future history of the civilized world for two thousand years, perhaps for all time, was determined by his missionary journeys and his hurried writings.”
 For that matter, I think Vidler agrees: When Muggeridge calls Paul’s letters “these extraordinary documents which I’m quite convinced are among the most luminous ever written in the history of the world,” Vidler (34) responds, “I agree about that, and I take it that we also agree that, after Jesus, Paul is the key figure in the whole Christian story.”
 Muggeridge then concludes that part of the exchange, saying, “Yes: Jesus was the light and Paul spread the light.”

 Thus, when Muggeridge and Vidler are at Troas in what is now Turkey, the discussion gives one goosebumps.
 Recall that it was there that Paul makes the decision, not to continue preaching in Asia, but to go to Greece; he does so because of a plea he received in a night vision (Acts 16:9).
-“And his acting upon in was without any exaggeration on of the very decisive moments in history,” says Muggeridge (94), and Vidler responds, “Unquestionably; it meant that the Christian faith was for the first time brought into what we now call Europe” (95).
+“And his acting upon it was without any exaggeration one of the very decisive moments in history,” says Muggeridge (94), and Vidler responds, “Unquestionably; it meant that the Christian faith was for the first time brought into what we now call Europe” (95).
 And Muggeridge (95): “How extraordinary, how fantastic, it is to reflect that Paul came to this place where we now are and took a decision whereby two thousand years of Christendom, of our civilization, of our history, all came to pass. … And so they sailed across to what is now northern Greece, carrying the gospel to Europe.”
 On the next page, Muggeridge observes, “It is difficult also to think of any comparable arrival [to Paul’s in Greece].
 Perhaps, on an infinitely lower scale, Lenin arriving unknown at the Finland Station in Petrograd in 1917.”
+[Addendum: Here’s a recent piece from Touchstone magazine about Troas and history: https://www.touchstonemag.com/archives/article.php?id=36-05-056-c .]

 Paul’s letters were apparently dictated, and this fits in well with what Muggeridge views as not only divine inspiration but a sort of mysticism in Paul.
 Thus, in his introduction Muggeridge (23) writes, “[S]urely his amanuensis will have recalled how brightly his face shone when, in the midst of dictating polemics, admonitions, instructions of one sort and another, he suddenly broke off into one of those truly sublime utterances of his — Though I speak with the tongues of men and angels … Who shall separate us from the love of Christ? … But the fruit of the Spirit is love, joy, peace, long-suffering … — which belong not only to the highest flights of mysticism, but also to the greatest literature of all time.”
 In the next paragraph, Muggeridge refers to the letters as “among the most remarkable documents to come down to us from antiquity,” “a kind of sublime journalism” — “hurriedly dictated … at odd moments” and “so patently not studied” — “warm and inspired, straight from his mouth rather than being first chosen and arranged in his mind ….”